Bitcoin Halving: What It Means And How It Works

 The halving increases Bitcoin’s scarcity by cutting mining rewards in half and reducing the rate at which new coins are added to circulation.

-According to experts, the next halving will happen between April 20 and 23 this year.
+The most recent halving happened between April 20 and 23 this year.

 What Is The Bitcoin Halving?